PmagPy/PmagPy/help_files/demag_gui_doc.md

 You can then select how to group your data by using the drop down menu under the show header.
 You can select what kind of mean to take using the first drop down under the mean header.
 Which interpertations to use for the means can be selected under the second drop down menu.
 You can then use the remove/replace button to remove or replace the set of points belonging to the current specimen in the higher order mean.
 ![](../images/HigherOrderMeanOptions.png)

-You can view the higher order stats results in the bottom left of the GUI.
+You can view Fisher/Bingham statistics in the bottom left of the GUI.
 ![](../images/HigherOrderMeanOutput.png)